-A. Authorized Non-Stormwater Discharges
+IV.A.
+Authorized Non-Stormwater Discharges

-1. Non-stormwater discharges from the following de-chlorinated potable and non-potable water sources are authorized if they comply with the requirements in Section IV.A.2 of this General Permit:
+IV.A.1.
+Non-stormwater discharges from the following de-chlorinated potable and non-potable water sources are authorized if they comply with the requirements in Section IV.A.2 of this General Permit:

+a.
 Fire-fighting activity;

+b.
 Fire hydrant system flushing;

+c.
 Irrigation of vegetative erosion control measures;

+d.
 De-chlorinated potable water, including uncontaminated water line flushing;

+e.
 Hydrostatic pipe flushing and testing water;

+f.
 Air conditioning or compressor condensate;

+g.
 Uncontaminated groundwater or spring water from construction dewatering activities in compliance with Attachment J; and,

+h.
 Water to control dust.

-2. The above non-stormwater discharges are authorized under the following conditions:
+IV.A.2.
+The above non-stormwater discharges are authorized under the following conditions:

+a.
 The discharge is not routed through site areas with exposed soil, except for water used for dust control or to vegetation irrigation to stabilize areas;

+b.
 The discharge does not cause or contribute to an exceedance of water quality standards in the receiving water;

+c.
 The discharge complies with other applicable requirements of this General Permit including applicable action levels, effluent limitations, and monitoring and reporting requirements;

+d.
 The discharge is not prohibited by an applicable regional or statewide water quality control plan;

-The discharge is in accordance with other applicable State and Regional Water Board permits; and
+e.
+The discharge is in accordance with other applicable State and Regional Water Board permits; and,

+f.
 The discharge does not contain toxic constituents in toxic amounts and does not cause toxicity in the receiving water body.

-B. Discharge Prohibitions
+IV.B.
+Discharge Prohibitions